 Only this time, the vaccine had been rolled out at the beginning of summer, at the exact same rate that ‘virus’ deaths were going to fall anyway.
 The BBC had cut out the 2020 deaths, as not to remind viewers that the virus had taken the same pattern last year, and had solely focused on the deaths in 2021, assuming that this time the decrease was the result of the vaccine.

-Give me a declining pandemic, and I shall happily give you a vaccine for such the event.
+Give me a declining pandemic, and I shall happily give you such the vaccine.
 Water in a fancy should pass.
 And so it is all too often that we see, often without knowledge, statistics missing vital context to create an image of solidity in pure wind.
 When taken at face value, what looks like an honest statistic could be inflated, exaggerated, oversimplified, and weaponized; such is the effect that a terror attack could look like child’s play, and a cough could become a pandemic.

 Influenced by and dedicated to Darrel Huff’s 1954 How To Lie With Statistics, the title of this article might sound like a devious endeavour, but should actually be taken as a guard against statistical manipulation.
 The corporate media may already know these tricks, but the average person must learn them in self-defence.
 Here is how to lie with statistics.

 ‘A graduate degree from Oxford can greatly enhance your skills and career prospects’ wrote Oxford University in a recent publication, ‘as well as exclusive resources and opportunities’.
 According to the university’s research, after just 15 months of graduation, a student makes an average annual salary of £41,600.
 Well, perhaps I ought to go to Oxford.